 General Knowledge / India GK / National Parks and Heritage Sites

-There are 18 Biosphere reserves in India.
+The total Biosphere reserves in India are 18 in number.
 The following sequence shows the list of Biosphere Reserves in India.
 The Biosphere Reserves are arranged from North to South.

 Sl.
 No. | Biosphere Reserve Name | Location |